breadboard-ai/breadboard/seeds/breadboard/docs/quick-start/README.md

 Let's add a few more nodes to make the board that summarizes news on a given topic.

-First, we'll need a prompt that combines the topic we've provided, the headlines produced by our friend's graph, and some instructions on what to do with them.
+First, we'll need a prompt that combines the topic we've provided, the headlines produced by our friend's board, and some instructions on what to do with them.
 To do that, we'll use the `textTemplate` node from the [LLM Starter Kit](https://github.com/google/labs-prototypes/tree/main/seeds/llm-starter):

 ```js
 const template = kit.textTemplate(